aarongilly/notes/content/My Notes.md

 **Source** is for looking up more stuff you may not have seen yet about the note (in addition to note *attribution*), and **Related Notes** is meant to be *more* than a collection of links that you could find in the body, but instead a more considered "here's what you could jump to next", more like a train of thoughts.
 If this were a true [[Zettelkasten Components|Zettelkasten]] this would be the index system (that alternates letters and numbers) that allows branches of thought to exist.

-The **Related Notes** footer is not meant to be an exhaustive collection of related notes.
+The **Related** footer is not meant to be an exhaustive collection of related notes.
 Instead these are notes that "feel" related to me, but weren't necessarily included in the body of the note.
+For the exhaustive list of related notes, see [[#Backlinks & Outgoing Links]].

+Some notes (like this one) have **Footnotes**[^2].
+This text is here for pseudo-completeness.

 [^1]:My [[PDW]] is for that.
+[^2]:Like this.

 ## History